DabbinDallas/A4K_Recommendations/Recommended Add-ons.md

 > 3. The path for the source is https://kodifitzwell.github.io/repo/ (Give it a name [SourceName]).
 > 4. Go to "Add-ons"
 > 5. In Add-ons, select Install add-on from zip
-> 6. When asked for the location, select [SourceName], and install repository.kodifitzwell-x.x.x.zip
+> 6. When asked for the location, select [SourceName], and install repository.kodifitzwell-*.zip
 > 7. Go back to Add-ons install, but this time, select "Install from repository"
 > 8. Select the [Repository Name]
 > 9. Go into the "Video add-ons" section in the repo, and select POV add-on